move-fast-and-break-things/mfbt.community/CODE_OF_CONDUCT.md

 ## Thank You!

 Thank you for being a part of our community!
-Together, we can create something amazing.
+Together, we can create amazing things.